 Burn off those extra Thanksgiving calories by mulching your garden beds after a frost.
 We love to use G&B Soil Building Conditioner as our mulch of choice.
 Make sure not to pile mulch too close to the stem, trunk, or crown of plants.

 Plant blueberries, cane berries, and fruit trees this month to take advantage of cool, rainy weather.
 Amend soil with compost to improve drainage if planting in heavy clay.
 G&B Acid Planting Mix is perfect for blueberries.

-It is the last chance this season to plant cover crops for soil building.
-You can also use a 3- to 4-inch layer of leaves (chopped up or shredded by mower), spread over the garden plot, to eliminate winter weeds, suppress early spring weeds, and prevent soil compaction by rain.
+Plant cover crops for soil building (last chance this season).
+You can also use a 3- to 4-inch layer of leaves (chopped/shredded) spread over garden plot to eliminate winter weeds, suppress early spring weeds, and prevent soil compaction from rain.